 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Make a list of any symptoms you're having, including any that may seem unrelated to the reason for the appointment.

-- Write down key personal information, including any major stresses or recent life changes.
+- Make a list of key personal information, including any major stresses or recent life changes.

-- Make a list of all medications, vitamins and supplements you're taking.
+- Make a list of all medications, vitamins, herbs and supplements you're taking and the doses.

-- Write down questions to ask your doctor.
+- Make a list of questions to ask your health care provider.